awsdocs/aws-parallelcluster-user-guide/doc_source/examples.md

 ## Son of Grid Engine \(`sge`\) and Torque Resource Manager \(`torque`\)<a name="example.torque"></a>

+**Note**
+This example only applies to AWS ParallelCluster versions up to and including version 2\.11\.4\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.

 The following example launches a cluster with the `torque` or `sge` scheduler\.
 To use SGE, change `scheduler = torque` to `scheduler = sge`\.
 The example configuration allows a maximum of 5 concurrent nodes, and scales down to two when no jobs have run for 10 minutes\.

 ```